carrieklc/carrieklc.github.io/3-capstone-project.md

 [https://github.com/mfqqio/rock_predictor](https://github.com/mfqqio/rock_predictor)

 ## Learnings
-Over the course of this project, I've learned more than I can outline, but one key learning I've taken away from the experience is:
+Over the course of this project, I've learned more than I can outline but one key learning I've taken away from the experience is:

 >Unlike the monster under your bed that may or may not exist, data imbalance is a real thing and needs to be handled properly.
 >
 >Before selecting your technique of choice to tackle that beast (e.g. oversampling, undersampling), it's important to also drill into (pun intended) why the data is imbalanced in the first place.
 Is the imbalance representative of reality, or is there a systematic bias that could be corrected?
 Will more data be collected for the minority class in the future?
 >
 >If you can, talk to domain experts or your client about it and explain to them the consequence of this issue on the performance of the model.
 It is possible that even with your best efforts to mitigate the data imbalance, that the model performance on the minority class could still be less than ideal.
 Having conversations like this helps to manage expectations and make better modelling decisions.

+Overall, I had an amazing experience working with my capstone team and Quebec Iron Ore over the past two months.
+This project gave me an opportunity to work in an industry I've never worked in and opened my eyes to the wide applicability of data science.